 For every event that you participate in, we will provide you with a Shared Journeys ballot which you can use to enter a prize draw for one of two $100 gift certificates to Park Royal.

 One Book, One Community

-West Vancouver Memorial Library invites community members to participate in our inaugural One Book, One Community initiative, a District-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book: Homes: A Refugee Story, by Abu Bakr al Rabeeah and Winnie Yeung.
+We invite community members to participate in our inaugural One Book, One Community initiative, a District-wide reading and discussion program that encourages West Vancouverites to come together and explore ideas by reading a single book: Homes: A Refugee Story, by Abu Bakr al Rabeeah and Winnie Yeung.
 Our goal is to engage the community in conversation, create new connections and build a strong, united community through stories.

-We encourage everyone in West Vancouver to connect to this reading program by reading independently, attending a Library Book Chat or discussing it with your own book club this year, or attend a Library Book Chat!
+Read independently, discuss it with your own book club this year, or attend a Library Book Chat!
 Copies of the book and a supporting guide are available at the Information Desk.

 Library Book Chats

 Join one of our book chats to discuss and explore ideas in Homes.
 Led by Library facilitators, book chats will provide you with the opportunity to talk about compelling themes, to make new connections, share your stories and learn about the cultural diversity of West Vancouver.

 Online registration is required for each of the following sessions:

 A two-part lecture series examining the complex migration patterns and legacy of racism that shape our community.